Table of Content

 That said, most of the intended parents from countries like India, the UK, the USA, and CANADA come to Georgia given its high-class medical facilities at a really low cost.

-Surrogacy in Georgia cost really low in comparison to other developed nations and this comes as one of the biggest reasons for thousands of child-seeking parents visiting this nation every year.
+Surrogacy in Georgia is low in comparison to other developed nations and this comes as one of the biggest reasons for thousands of child-seeking parents visiting this nation every year.

-Once the surrogate signs a contract with the intended parents, she will enter into an agreement in the same regard.
+Once the surrogate signs a contract with the intended parents, she will agree in the same regard.
 The contract would include the following:

 - Payment to the surrogate